jannicz/svg-icon-sprite/README.md

 ## Polyfills and browser support

-As Web Components are not supported in all browsers, you might want to install a polyfill
+As Web Components are not supported in older browsers, you might want to install a polyfill

 ```
 npm i @webcomponents/webcomponentsjs